 Itchy eyes, a congested nose, sneezing, wheezing and hives: these are symptoms of an allergic reaction to the environment caused when plants release pollen into the air, usually in the spring or fall.
-A colloquial term for seasonal allergies — and the inflammation of the nose and airways.
+Many people use hay fever as a colloquial term for these seasonal allergies and the inflammation of the nose and airways.

 Spring bloomers include ash, birch, cedar, elm and maple trees, plus many species of grass.
 Weeds pollinate in the late summer and fall, with ragweed being the most volatile.
 The pollen that sits on brightly colored flowers, it is interesting to note, is rarely responsible for hay fever, because it is heavier and falls to the ground rather than being borne in the air.
-Also, bees and other insects carry that pollen directly from one flower to the next without ever crossing paths with vulnerable human noses.
+Also, bees and other insects carry that pollen directly from one flower to the next without ever bothering human noses.

 How do scientists know how much pollen is in the air?
 It’s more than just a guess.
 Specialists charged with counting pollen set a trap where ambient air flows freely.
 The trap — usually a glass plate or rod coated with adhesive — is analyzed every few hours, and the number of particles collected is then averaged to reflect the particles that would pass through the area in any 24-hour period.
 That measurement is converted to pollen per cubic meter.
 Mold counts work much the same way.

 A pollen count is an imprecise measurement, scientists admit, and an arduous one — at the analysis stage, pollen grains are literally counted one by one under a microscope.
-It is also highly time consuming to discern between types of pollen, so they are usually bundled into one variable.
+It is also highly time-consuming to discern between types of pollen, so they are usually bundled into one variable.
 Given the imprecise nature of the measurement, total daily pollen counts are often listed simply as low, moderate or high.

 Hay fever treatments

 Short of staying indoors through hay fever season, allergy sufferers may choose to combat symptoms with medication designed to shut down or trick the immune sensitivity in the body.
-Whether over-the-counter or prescription, most allergy pills work by sending chemicals that bind naturally to histamine — the pesky protein that reacts to the allergen and causes an immune response — coursing through your body, negating the protein’s effect.
+Whether over-the-counter or prescription, most allergy pills work by sending chemicals that bind naturally to histamine — the protein that reacts to the allergen and causes an immune response — coursing through the body, negating the protein’s effect.